 If you’d like a sunscreen that will pair well with your makeup, then our amazing sunscreen primers are your answer.
 Our most popular SPF, Unseen Sunscreen SPF 40, is a top choice among many different skin types and tones.
 It goes on completely clear and the velvety texture leaves behind a perfect makeup-gripping canvas for CC Creams or foundations.
 (Tip: Men also love Unseen because it’s beard-friendly!)

 If you’re into the idea of 100% mineral, 100% mattifying formulas, then our 100% Mineral Matte Screen SPF 40 is for you.
-It uses zinc oxide and titanium dioxide to provide broad spectrum sun protection, and it helps protect from blue light thanks to butterfly bush extract.
+It uses zinc oxide and titanium dioxide to provide broad spectrum sun protection.
 It also boasts a translucent tint that blends into a wide range of skin tones and leaves skin smooth and mattified.

 + Have more questions about sunscreen, your favorite skincare investments and anti-aging?
 Just leave them in the comments below…